delafuentej/r3f_red-eagle/README.md

 # 🦅 Red Eagle

 **Red Eagle** is an interactive 3D web experience inspired by the Atmos Awwwards-winning website, built using [React Three Fiber](https://docs.pmnd.rs/react-three-fiber).
 This project showcases a fully immersive scrolling journey through the sky, complete with clouds, an eagle in flight, and animated text transitions.
-It demonstrates the power of Three.js in a modern frontend stack to create visually stunning web interfaces.
+It demonstrates the power of Three.js & React-Three-Fiber in a modern frontend stack to create visually stunning web interfaces.

 ---